TheVoronModder/MiniFridge/README.md

 Hartk's v0.2 stealth skirts were re-worked to allow clearances for the mini-fridge door (found in the CAD and STL folder)
 -------------------------------------

-### For a different skirt variations check out Jose's Skirts here:
+### For different skirt variations check out Jose's Skirts here:

 https://www.printables.com/model/664878-taller-voron-02-waveshare-28-dsi-display